 - Do you understand that both you and your spouse would be equally responsible for the child in the event of a dissolution of marriage proceeding, including but not limited to child support? (in cases of step-parent or co-petitioner adoption)

 - Do you believe this adoption to be in the best interests of the child?

 - Are you prepared to care for and provide a loving home for the child?

 - Can you please briefly state to the court your reasons for adopting the child?

 Don’t forget to bring your tissues.
 Once the judicial officer has granted the order, the Adoption is now finalized.
 However, you’re not done yet.
 You still have to have the Report of Adoption, certified by the Court at the hearing, that you must send in to the Vital Records Division of the Office of the State Registrar to report the adoption and obtain a new birth certificate.
 One report of adoption is required per child.

 By the time you’ve gotten to your hearing you have already traveled the proverbial adoption road and are now ready to embark on the journey of becoming the legal parent to the child.
-Whether on your own, or with the assistance of an Colorado adoption attorney, congratulations are truly in order.
+Whether on your own, or with the assistance of a Denver adoption attorney, congratulations are truly in order.